hvianna/audioMotion-analyzer/README.md

 ### Visualization of live streams won't work on Safari {docsify-ignore}

-Safari's implementation of Web Audio won't return analyzer data for live streams, as documented on [this bug report](https://bugs.webkit.org/show_bug.cgi?id=195043)
+Safari's implementation of Web Audio won't return analyzer data for live streams, as documented in [this bug report](https://bugs.webkit.org/show_bug.cgi?id=195043).

 ## References and acknowledgments